Frequently Asked Questions

 We have made a list of the questions that are most frequently asked.
 Perhaps we have answered your question as well.
 Click on the question for the corresponding answer.

-A referral letter is always prescribed by the GP.
-The first time you ask for one, you will always have to consult with the GP.
+A referral letter needs to be given by the GP.
+The first time you will always have to consult with the GP.

 Healthy non pregnant women (above the age of twelve), without fever with urinary tract complaints, who recognize the complaints of a previous bladder infection, basically do not have to bring in urine.
 In this case you can call the assistant.
 The doctor can prescribe a course of antibiotics.